2start/documentation/using-inspect-protect/protect/run-protect.md

 `--analyze <jar>`.
 (Optional) Use if you want your application to be analyzed at runtime.
 Points to your application's JAR.

 `-- <delimits flags>`.
 From the command to be wrapped.

-Once your application is running with ShiftLeft Protect, activity is shown on the [ShiftLeft Dashboard](../using-workflow/vulnerability-dashboard.md).

 ## Running ShiftLeft Protect for .NET Framework Applications